Leave a Comment|

 1 cup brandy

 Halve apricots and remove pits.
-(No need to peel the apricots.
-LOVE THAT IN A RECIPE.)
+(No need to peel the apricots.)
 Combine sugar and water in a large pot.
 Add fruit and bring to a boil, stirring constantly until the sugar is dissolved.

 Reduce heat and cook for about 10 minutes, turning the fruit gently.
 Add lemon juice then, using a slotted spoon, place apricots in four pint jars, filling to 2/3 to 3/4 capacity.
 Add 1/4 cup brandy to each jar, then fill remaining space (to within 1/4 inch of the rim) with the sugar water.
-Check for air pockets.
+Slide a knife inside the jar all around the edge to make sure no air pockets remain.

 Process 15 minutes in a hot water bath.
 (See my hot water bath canning instructions.)